andreasschrade/andreasschrade.github.com/_posts/2017-03-28-android-threading.md

 <u>Service Process:</u>

-- has one or more started Services which are not interacting with an visible component or foreground component
+- has one or more started Services which are not interacting with a visible component or foreground component
 - common state for most background services, process is only killed if there is much memory pressure

 <u>Background Process:</u>